Startr/WEB-Sage.Education-docs/docs/features/chat-features/chatshare.md

 3. Toggle on **Enable Community Sharing** within the **General** settings tab.

 :::note
 **Note:** Only Admins can toggle the **Enable Community Sharing** option.
-If this option is toggled off, users and Admins will not see the **Share to Open WebUI Community** option for sharing their chats.
-Community sharing must be enabled by an Admin for users to share chats to the Open WebUI community.
+If this option is toggled off, users and Admins will not see the **Share to Sage WebUI Community** option for sharing their chats.
+Community sharing must be enabled by an Admin for users to share chats to the Sage WebUI community.
 :::

-This will enable community sharing for all users on your Open WebUI instance.
+This will enable community sharing for all users on your Sage WebUI instance.

 ### Sharing Chats